 But as a sign of the unpopularity of the compromise announced Sunday evening by Obama and House and Senate congressional leaders, only 174 of 240 Republicans and 95 of 190 Democrats voted for the agreement, which will allow the president to raise the $14.3 trillion debt ceiling by as much as $2.4 trillion through 2012.

 Pelosi was so disappointed with the measure that she declined to line up support for the bill.
-Biden was dispatched to Capitol Hill earlier today to try to calm outraged Senate and House Democrats who complained that Obama had pretty much given away the store to the Republicans by agreeing to steep long-term cuts in government programs and Medicare payments to providers, while wealthier Americans and corporations were not being forced to share in the burden by paying higher taxes.
+Vice President Joseph Biden was dispatched to Capitol Hill earlier today to try to calm outraged Senate and House Democrats who complained that Obama had pretty much given away the store to the Republicans by agreeing to steep long-term cuts in government programs and Medicare payments to providers, while wealthier Americans and corporations were not being forced to share in the burden by paying higher taxes.

 “I don’t see how this deal helps us with jobs,” said liberal Rep. Elliot L. Engel, D-N.Y.
 “I don’t see how cutting these Pell grants stimulates the economy and helps us with jobs.
 I’m not going to be taken for granted.
 I have one vote like everyone else.”
 Rep. Jesse L. Jackson, D-Ill., bitterly complained that “We were given a choice between a job killing default and job killing austerity, and we chose job-killing austerity.”
 Rep. Brad Sherman, D-Calif., added that: “We dodged a bullet, but nobody in America is happy with the economy or the decision we have to make.”